sci-ndp/scidx-k8s/ingress-controller/README.md

     ./verify-deletion.sh
     ```

-By following these steps, you can easily manage the lifecycle of the NGINX Ingress Controller on your EKS cluster.
+By following these steps, you can manage the lifecycle of the NGINX Ingress Controller on your EKS or MicroK8s cluster.